abysssal/lawless-shade/Game Design Document.md

 	- Enemies do not hurt you.
 Instead, they drag you into the light, which is dangerous.
 	- Enemy Types:
 		- Walkers
-			- Walks toward you, and pulls you into the light
+			- Walks toward you, and throws you until you go into the light.
-		- Fraudulants
+		- Juggernauts
-			- Throws random potions towards you
+			- Slow and strong, will throw you very far.
+More susceptible to the Ensmallen Potion
 		- Paras
 			- Will run up to you, but instead of dragging you, they stun you and die, making you much more vulnerable
 - **Windows**